nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

     "dbhost"        => "/var/run/postgresql",
     "dbtableprefix" => "oc_",

 .. note:: The host actually points to the socket that is used to connect to the database.
 Using localhost here will not work if postgreSQL is configured to use peer authentication.
-Also note, that no password is specified, because this authentication method doesn't use a password.
+Also note that no password is specified, because this authentication method doesn't use a password.

 If you use another authentication method (not peer), you'll need to use the following steps to get the database setup:
 Now you need to create a database user and the database itself by using the